mattpe/node-ci-intro/README.md

     - Test run app & run tests manually
     - Setup web server like Apache as a reverse proxy (see server deployment instructions from previous courses)
     - Use `pm2` to keep the application running, remember to add a name for the application `pm2 start app.js --name node-ci-example`
+1. Automatic deployment is done on the server side by running terminal commands over SSH connection too
-2. Create a new SSH key pair on the server for authenticating with the server using GitHub action
+1. Create a new SSH key pair on the server for authenticating with the server using GitHub action
     - Generate a new key pair with `ssh-keygen -t rsa -b 4096 -m PEM -C "github-actions-node"`
     - Copy the public key `~/.ssh/id_rsa-github-node.pub` to the server's `~/.ssh/authorized_keys` file
     - Copy the private key `~/.ssh/id_rsa-github-node` to the repository secrets (use name `PRIVATE_KEY`) in GitHub (_Settings -> Secrets -> Actions -> New repository secret_)
     - Add other necessary properties to the repository secrets
       - `HOST`: IP address or domain name of the server
       - `USERNAME`: your username on the server
-3. Create a new action in the `.github/workflows` folder, e.g. `deploy.yml`:
+1. Create a new action in the `.github/workflows` folder, e.g. `deploy.yml`:
+    - SSH connection from GitHub is established using the 3rd party [`appleboy/ssh-action`](https://github.com/appleboy/ssh-action)

     ```yaml
     name: Node.js CD